-Adjust the number of open sockets by moving the Open Sockets slider.
+Specify the number of open sockets.
 A higher number of open sockets results in a faster scan.
 However, a setting that exceeds a server's threshold may result in false positives.

 Note: If the scanner runs on Windows XP with Service Pack 2 (SP2), the number of Open Sockets should be set to 10.
 If you increase this setting, you will increase the likelihood that the scanner will fail to detect servers.
 This occurs because Microsoft has limited the number of open sockets to 10.